nvbn/nvbn.github.io/_posts/2014-12-21-pyboard-uasyncio-csp.md

-Not so far ago [@pfalcon](https://github.com/pfalcon) mentioned in [microasync bugtracker](https://github.com/nvbn/microasync/issues/1) about a port of asyncio for micropython &mdash; [uasyncio](https://github.com/micropython/micropython-lib).
+Not so far ago [@pfalcon](https://github.com/pfalcon) mentioned in [microasync bugtracker](https://github.com/nvbn/microasync/issues/1) about a port of asyncio for micropython &ndash; [uasyncio](https://github.com/micropython/micropython-lib).
 After that I ported asynchronous queue from asyncio to uasyncio, so now it can replace microasync.

 So I conceived a little project: device which prints information from pyboard gyro sensor